SaadShalaby/SaadShalaby/README.md

 # 💫 About Me:
-I'm Saad, a Data Analyst skilled in Excel, SQL, Power BI, and Python, focused on turning raw data into clear, actionable insights.
-I create dashboards, automated analytics, and reliable reports that support smarter decisions and drive business performance.
+🎓 Information Technology Student with a strong interest in Data Analysis & Artificial Intelligence 📊 Skilled in Excel, Power Query, Power Pivot, and Data Cleaning 🐍 Working with Python & SQL for data processing
+🛠️ Focused on building real-world projects & ETL pipelines 📈 Passionate about turning data into insights and smart decisions 🌱 Always learning, every day is a new opportunity
+❤️ Exploring AI, Data Engineering & Open Source